Scalable Acceleration for Classification-Based Derivative-Free Optimization: Background

-``RACOS'' is the abbreviation of ``RAndomized COordinate Shrinking''.
-Literally, it trains the hypothesis by this means \cite{yu2016derivative}. \Algref{racos} shows a continuous version of ``RACOS''.
+\emph{RACOS} is the abbreviation of ``RAndomized COordinate Shrinking''.
+Literally, it trains the hypothesis by this means \cite{yu2016derivative}, i.e., shrinking coordinates randomly such that all negative samples are excluded from active region of resulting hypothesis. \Algref{racos} shows a continuous version of \emph{RACOS}.

-The main difference between sequential-mode and batch-mode classification-based DFO is that the sequential version maintains a training set of size $r$ at each step $t,$ then it samples only one solution after learning the hypothesis $h_t.$ It replaces the training set with this new one under certain rules to finish step $t.$ In the rest of this paper, we will omit the details of replacing sub-procedure which can be found in \cite{hu2017sequential}.
-The pseudocode of sequential-model classification-based optimization algorithm is presented in \Algref{sequentialclassification}.
+Aside from sampling only once per iteration, another difference between sequential and batch mode classification-based DFO is that the sequential version will replace the training set with a new one under certain rules to finish step $t$ (see in in \Algref{sequentialclassification}).
+In the rest of this paper, we will omit the details of $Replacing$ sub-procedure which can be found in \cite{hu2017sequential}.